nicholasgriffintn/fosdem-pwa/README.md

 - [x] The ability to take notes during sessions and save them to the database
 - [x] GitHub sign in
 - [x] A page for the user profile, with a generated pass for the event
+- [x] The ability to share tracks and events
 - [x] The ability to bookmark tracks and events
-- [x] The ability to share tracks and events
 - [x] The ability to share your bookmarks
+- [x] Conflict detection for events in your bookmarks
 - [x] A page to view your bookmarked tracks and events
 - [x] A page for finding live events
 - [x] A map page